techmodal/training_simulator/training_batch_run_workflow/README.md

 - Outputs are stochastic so this can be challenging to validate.

 ## Code Structure
-- Mesa
-Mesa framework was used to implement aircrew training ABM.
+- Mesa framework was used to implement aircrew training ABM.
 Mesa is an Apache2 licensed framework in Python.
 It allows developers to quickly create models using built-in core components and analyze their results using Python's data analysis tools.
 - Stage Managers